‘Prophet of Doom’ who opened fire on New York subway pleads guilty to terror charges

 Previously, he vowed to fight the charges and refused to leave his jail cell to appear at an earlier court hearing.

-“Mr. James has accepted responsibility for his crimes since he turned himself in to law enforcement,” James’ lawyers, Mia Eisner-Grynberg and Amanda David, said in a statement.
+“Mr. James has accepted responsibility for his crimes since he turned himself in to law enforcement,” James’s lawyers, Mia Eisner-Grynberg and Amanda David, said in a statement.

 “A just sentence in this case will carefully balance the harm he caused with his age, his health, and the Bureau of Prisons’ notoriously inadequate medical care.”